carpentries-incubator/twitter-with-twarc/_episodes/03-3-little-tweets.md

   -- screen name (twitter handle)
   -- followers_count

+These become visible if we download our tweet and open it up with pass it over to an online JSONL viewer.

 (need to write a bit more about the first tweet)

 ### link to a page with a good view of tweets
+Amanda's image
 This pdf is old: http://www.slaw.ca/wp-content/uploads/2011/11/map-of-a-tweet-copy.pdf

+Our most basic analysis can be done with a BASH command:
+Demo `wc` for counting lines / tweets

+We can do this with our timeline file as well, but we need to `Flatten` it first.

+By flattening Bergis' timeline and then looking at the file with `wc`, you can see that he has Tweeted 3171 times.

+We can use `tail -n 2 sourcedata/ > output_data/bergistale.jsons` to see that we have retrieved texts of his back to 2018.

+Other things we can do: sentiment analysis (FORESHADOWING).
+See when he joined Twitter (hint: way before 2018)

+How are the flattened and unflattened versions different?
+I’m thinking timeline jsonl looks a tiny bit different from searched/filtered tweets as jsonl.
+I can’t confirm yet.
+Timeline doesn’t really give a line-oriented set of tweets. <<< this is why we need flatten or csv

+# Another Challenge
+Use wc and head and tail to figure out how many Tweets you received from the account you harvested in Episode 2.

 > ## First and last Tweets.